 my hands were cut and my knee was grazed

 a small price to pay for the money raised

 pulled up my socks in which I bled in

 and went up the road to another wedding.”

 Do you have any more information on the wedding scramble?
-We’d love to hear it in the comments!
+We’d love to hear it!

 Next in our Wedding Traditions Explained series, we’re talking about The Wedding Train.